Publisher, Founder of Yogi TimesJean-Christophe Gabler moved from France to…

 Ardhva versus Adho

-Upward and downward facing dog, share two common words… mukha, which means ‘mouth’ but is more commonly translated in the yoga world as ‘face’, and śvan (pronounced ‘shvun’), which means ‘dog’.
-Once we know those, all we need to remember are the words for ‘upward’ and ‘downward’; which are respectively ūrdhva and adho (pronounced ‘udho’).
-Strictly speaking, the precise form of these words is influenced by the word placed after them.
+Upward and downward-facing dog shares two common words… Mukha, which means ‘mouth’ but is more commonly translated in the yoga world as ‘face,’ and Avan (pronounced ‘shvun’), which means ‘dog’.
+Once we know those, all we need to remember are the words for ‘upward’ and ‘downward,’ which are respectively Ardhva and Adho (pronounced ‘udho’).
+Strictly speaking, the precise form of these words is influenced by the phrase placed after them.

 Ultimately let’s also remember to keep things in perspective.
-Far more important than what you call these postures is that you get on your mat and practise them!
+Far more important than what you call these postures, you get on your mat and practice them!

 This article is the sixth in a series of articles considering Sanskrit faux pas.
-Check out the other five – It’s not the crow!, Vīrabhadra doesn’t mean warrior, Do you know how to pronounce haṭha?, Astanga, siva, cakras and caturaṅga: what about the ‘h’? and Parivṛtta: revolved or reverse?
+Check out the other five – It’s not the crow!, Varabhadra doesn’t mean warrior, Do you know how to pronounce haá¹ha?, Astanga, Siva, chakras, and caturanga: what about the ‘h’? and Parivatta: revolved or reverse?